foundryvtt/crucible/docs/Character/Advancement.md

 [Back to Home](../../README.md)

-# Character Development
+# Character Advancement

 Character advancement in Crucible is level based.
 Increases in level grant additional Attribute, Skill, and Talent points which translate into increases in character power level.
-The maximum character level in <SYSTEM> is 24.
+The maximum character level in Crucible is 24.

 All heroes, even those at level 1, are capable adventurers.
 They are smart, charismatic, athletic, and skillful - however not to a degree that is wondrous or legendary.
 As heroes advance they reach tiers of power where their physical, mental, and social capabilities are truly legendary.